Lucabr01/Computer-Vision-project/README.md

 AGGIUNGERE CODICE

 This stage was done on the Septuplet Dataset and trained for 20 epochs on a RTX 4090 (circa 10h, Septuplet dataset is significally bigger then the triplets subset).
 The needs to a GPU ugrade was mainly a VRAM and batch size bottlenck with the kaggles's one ( with the septuplets the P100 can only handle a 4 batch size).

 ---

+In the end the proccess took 38h of training to be completed, an example of a reconstruction with the fully trained net of a motion vector:

+AGGIUNGERE FOTO

+## Motion Refinement NET

+---